A Sparse Graph-Structured Lasso Mixed Model for Genetic Association with Confounding Correction: Real genome data experiment

 \subsection{Alzheimer's disease}

-We list \wy{the ten most significant SNPs among all phenotypes} found by our model in table~\ref{tab:alz} and validate their potential association with Alzheimer's disease with previous research report.
+We list \wy{the ten most significant SNPs among all 28 phenotypes} found by our model in Table~\ref{tab:alz} and validate their potential association with Alzheimer's disease with previous research report.

 To evaluate the accuracy of our model, here we justify SNPs discovered by our model.
 The $1^{st}$ discovered SNP is corresponded to \textit{C4orf50} gene, which can influence tissue-restricted expression level for the brain \citep{delgado2014diabetes}.
 Both the $2^{nd}$ and $4^{th}$ are associated with \textit{MACROD2} gene. \textit{MACROD2} is expressed in the brain and associated with disorders such as autism \citep{anney2010genome}, which is also reported to be associated with Alzheimer's disease by other model \citep{kohannim2012discovery}.
 The $5^{th}$ and $6^{th}$ are expressed by the \textit{TENM1} gene, which codes the Teneurin Transmembrane Protein.
 This protein helps to build appropriate patterns of neural connectivity, playing a crucial role in visual, olfactory and motor systems \citep{leamey2014teneurins,alkelai2016role}.
 The $8^{th}$ SNP is associated with \textit{CD70} gene, which is surface molecules expressed by Mature T-cells \citep{romero2007four,salaun2011differentiation}.
 Biologists have found that the level of T-cells in AD brain is much higher than in unaffected patients \citep{sardi2011alzheimer, song2015mir}.
-With six of the reported SNPs are associated with brain or directly with Alzheimer's disease, the estimated false positive rate is 40\%.